Port of Dubuque: History

 In 1943, the Julien Dubuque Bridge was completed south of the Ice Harbor, thereby moving vehicular traffic over the Port, instead of through it, across the old Dubuque "High" Bridge.
 Following a record-breaking flood in 1965, the City of Dubuque began construction on a 30 ft flood protection wall to protect all of the city's riverfront from the seasonal flooding of the Mississippi River.
 This was completed in 1973.
 Boat building ended in the area in the early 1970s, and brewing came to a halt shortly after.

 The Port of Dubuque remained largely inactive until 1990.
 At that time, Iowa legalized riverboat gambling and the Casino Belle opened, afloat in the Ice Harbor.
-That boat was replaced in the mid-1990s by the Diamond Jo Casino, named after the Dubuque boatbuilder "Diamond" Joe Reynolds and his Diamond Jo Boat Line.
+That boat was replaced in the mid-1990s by the Diamond Jo Casino (now Diamond Jo Dubuque), named after the Dubuque boatbuilder "Diamond" Joe Reynolds and his Diamond Jo Boat Line.

 In the late 1990s, the City of Dubuque saw an opportunity to expand on the existing tourism market by adding a major river-themed museum to the area.
 Alongside a new museum, the city proposed a new hotel and indoor water park attraction, a large convention center, riverwalk and other amenities.
 This was all part of the "America's River Project", a $188 million revitalization of the North Port.
 In the early 2000s, the city won a huge $40 million grant from the "Vision Iowa" Fund for the construction of the various attractions.

-The port today

-Today, the Port of Dubuque is a rapidly changing area.
-In recent years, there has been a great deal of new construction, and much of the remaining vacant land has already been earmarked for more new development.
-Although the district has a strong emphasis on tourist attractions, there are retail, office and residential projects included in proposed developments.
-Projects currently underway include the construction of a new office for McGraw Hill and a new headquarters for The Durrant Group (a Dubuque architectural firm).

-With the presence of various attractions, the Port has also become a natural gathering place for people.
-During the summer, the area hosts the annual America's River Festival, the Taste of Dubuque, and appearances by presidential candidates, among other events.

-The revitalization of the Port of Dubuque has also led to a "ripple effect" of new development in Downtown Dubuque.
-Recently, buildings and storefronts along Main Street, especially south of 3rd Street, have been renovated with tourist-friendly restaurants, stores and nightspots.
-This area, known as "Historic Old Main" or "Lower Main", together with the city's Cable Car Square Historic District, are forming an active shopping and entertainment district.
-Tourists are also being drawn to cultural attractions in Downtown Dubuque, including the Grand Opera House, the Five Flags Center, Fourth Street Elevator and the Dubuque Museum of Art, among others.